pynnex

 PynneX

-PynneX is a lightweight, pure-Python signal/slot library that provides thread-safe, asyncio-compatible event handling.
-It enables clean decoupling of components, seamless thread-to-thread communication, and flexible asynchronous/synchronous slot handling.
+PynneX is a lightweight, pure-Python emitter-listener (signal-slot) library that provides thread-safe, asyncio-compatible event handling.
+It enables clean decoupling of components, seamless thread-to-thread communication, and flexible asynchronous/synchronous listener handling.
+If you prefer Qt-style naming, signal-slot aliases are also available, as well as publisher-subscriber for a Pub/Sub feel.

 Key Features